kjthoward/Antimicrobial/README.md

 # Antimicrobial
 ## Analysis_Script_API.py

-Have Python3 with matplotlib and requests libraries installed prior to running the script.
+Have Python3 with *matplotlib* and *requests* libraries installed prior to running the script.

 Purpose of script:
 -------------------------
-Access and analysise prescribing data from openprescribing.net
+Access and analyise prescribing data from openprescribing.net

 Functionality:
 -------------------------
-1. Enter name of CCG to investigate (type first few letters and select from drop-down list) program will look for population data for selected CCG using an API
+1. Enter name of CCG to investigate
+  (type first few letters and select from drop-down list, or if only one entry is found it will be selected by default) program will look for population data for selected CCG using an API
-2. Enter name of drug family to investigate (type first few letters and select from drop-down list) program will look for prescription data for selected drug family using an API
+2. Enter name of drug family to investigate
+  (type first few letters and select from drop-down list, or if only one entry is found it will be selected by default) program will look for prescription data for selected drug family using an API

 Practices with no population or no prescription data are filtered out and listed in the Zero_Population.txt or Zero_Prescription.txt files, respectively.